 Pierluigi Paganini, Chief Information Security Officer, Security Affairs

-As you can see, WordPress security is very important if you run a WordPress site.
-Hopefully, this article will help keep your WordPress site protected from brute-force attacks.
-If you need any further help or assistance with WordPress security, please consult a WordPress security specialist, or search for a professional WordPress technical provider in our WordPress Services Directory.
+As you can see, website security is very important if you run a WordPress site.
+Hopefully, this article has provided you with the initial steps you need to take to prevent brute force attacks on your WordPress site.
+If you need any further help or assistance with WordPress security, please seek help from a professional WordPress security specialist, or search for a professional WordPress technical provider in our WordPress Services Directory.

-We also recommend subscribing to WPCompendium.org to be notified when we publish new articles on WordPress security and tutorials about WordPress security plugins and solutions.
+Also, don’t forget to subscribe to WPCompendium.org to receive notifications via email whenever we publish new tutorials on WordPress security and tutorials about WordPress security plugins and solutions.

-Did you enjoy this article?
-Please feel free to use the social links below to share this tutorial with anyone thinking of starting or growing a business online.
+Have you found this post useful?
+Feel free to share this post with anyone thinking of starting a business online using the links below.